Show Barn Showdown

 More than 8,000 entries compete in the hopes of placing top in their division and earning a place in the Youth Auction.
 To participate in the Junior Livestock Show, exhibitors must be members of 4-H or FFA.
 Under the guidelines of their respective programs, exhibitors will purchase a livestock project to bring to Rodeo Austin.
 Fairgoers can watch a livestock show nearly everyday of Rodeo Austin.

-Rodeo Austin is proud to showcase two horse shows during the annual Fair and Rodeo.
+Rodeo Austin is proud to showcase a horse show during the annual Fair and Rodeo.
 The Gold Stirrup Show is a show for riders with special needs.
 Riding is an important tool in both rehabilitation and recreation for individuals with a variety of special needs.
 Riding therapy can help to strengthen muscles, improve balance, improve concentration and build self-confidence.
-New in 2020, Rodeo Austin will host its first ever Ranch Horse Show.
-The Ranch Horse Show is open to riders of all levels, offering multiple divisions and opportunities for riders.
-The show does not require horses to be registered, nor are exhibitors required to be members of any association.
-You won’t see sparkly outfits or artificial tails — this emerging discipline highlights horses working in a more natural fashion through western classes.
-The Open Livestock shows are sanctioned by their respective associations and open to all active members.

 Avenue of Breeds